[I originally wrote this post in 2015; I’ve given it a little update and posted it again this year.]

 - would he try to take down trolls on internet sites who would call him names and try to do and say anything to discredit anything he did or tried to do?

 - would he criticize social media culture in general, where it’s easy for anyone with enough keyboard courage to say anything at any time?
 Would he be dismayed at how easy it is for people to call black athletes names that white athletes are never called?
+Would he voice his concerns at the seeming rising of the so-called Alt-Right movement, or white nationalism; or speak against the apparent rise in incidents involving people of color?

 - would he shake his head at the things people say or do, all in the name of being famous or getting attention?